The Protection of Employees (Part-Time Work) Act 2001 aims to:

 Employers will not be considered to have penalised a part-time employee in certain circumstances.
 For example, in relation to a request by the employer that the employee transfers from full-time work to part-time work (or vice versa) when the following conditions are met:

-Protection against penalisation: if an employee has less than one year's service and is dismissed within the meaning of the Unfair Dismissals Acts 1973 to 2007, he or she may refer a case to a Rights Commissioner under this Act.
+Protection against penalisation: if an employee has less than one year's service and is dismissed within the meaning of the Unfair Dismissals Acts 1973 to 2007, they may refer a case to the Workplace Relations Commission under this Act.

-Further information may be obtained from this explanatory booklet on the employment protection of part-time workers (pdf) and from Workplace Relations Customer Services - see 'Where to apply' below.
+Further information may be obtained from this explanatory booklet on the employment protection of part-time workers (pdf) and from WRC Information and Customer Service - see 'Where to apply' below.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm